 - 1911 – 2nd April (RG14)

-Please note: I have included prefix codes that will help you identify the census that you are searching for.
+I have included prefix codes that will help you identify the census that you are searching for.

-Even though the Scottish government carries out its’ own census the dates for the following dates are the same for England, Wales and Scotland.
+Even though the Scottish government carries out its’ own census the dates for the following dates are the same for England, Wales, and Scotland.

-Why Use Censuses?
+Why Use These Records?

 I have already pointed out that I have used censuses a great deal, maybe too much, if that is such a thing.
 But you can learn so much from these records which will help you immensely to create and build your family tree.

 You can learn all sorts of things about the family group by using these records.
 Data that can be gleaned from these records include facts such as where your ancestor lived and what they did for a living.

 Find the stories!

-For example, some of my ancestors lived in the valleys of South Wales where there were an abundance of coal mines, and so they became coal miners.
+For example, some of my ancestors lived in the valleys of South Wales where coal mines were abundant, and so they became coal miners.

 Finding that your ancestor once lived in a street that no longer exists can also be exciting to discover.

 If I did not try to find this street and learn the history of the town that my ancestor lived in then I would not have found out this interesting story to write in my family history book.